 PLEASE NOTE: This project requires surface mount soldering.
 If you have some experience with through-hole soldering, this may challenge you, but I've tried to pick surface-mount parts that are relatively easy to work with.
 There are a couple of tricky ones, but the build video will guide you through strategies for soldering them.
 If you do not have much experience soldering at all, I would recommend gaining some experience with simpler kits before attempting this build.

 It's the bare PCB for assembling the E-Book Featherwing, a Feather-compatible e-reader gadget with buttons, an SD card slot, headphone jack, a Flash chip for font data and three STEMMA-compatible expansion ports.

 This is just the bare PCB; you will need to buy the components and solder them on to the board.
 The project requires you to do some surface mount soldering, but the only fine-pitched part is the flex connector, which you should be able to manage with a soldering iron and a flux pen.
-The MicroSD also requires a fine tip.
-But other than that, it's all pretty basic!
+The MicroSD also requires a fine tip and a steady hand.

 You will also need to provide your own Feather; I recommend the Feather M4 Express.

 I wanted to create an open-hardware e-book reader with support for all the languages of the world, because it felt like the kind of object that ought to exist.

 It's a completely open, hackable gadget that you can use for anything from reading stories to displaying graphics (black and white or 2-bit grayscale).
 The Open Book Arduino library provides support for the M4 Feather with an E-Book Wing.
 The wing also leaves pins open for stacking an AirLift FeatherWing, if you want to add Wifi to your project.